 Other key programs supporting children, youth, and families experiencing homelessness also received significant funding increases.
 The chart below provides recent and proposed funding levels for selected programs.

-Next Steps: The bill now moves to the House floor, where it may be attached to other FY2020 spending bills.
-The Senate will begin marking up their FY2020 spending bills in the coming months.
+Next Steps: The Senate will begin marking up its FY2020 spending bills in September.
 Differences between the House and Senate bills will have to be reconciled before final legislation is considered.

 Action Needed: Please contact your U.S. Senators and U.S. Representative in support of the only two federal programs specifically targeted to supporting homeless children and youth – the McKinney-Vento Act’s Education for Homeless Children and Youth program (EHCY) and the Runaway and Homeless Youth Act (RHYA) programs.

 - Meet with your Members of Congress, or their staff, when they are back in the district during the upcoming district work periods.
 If you’d like advice on setting up a meeting, please contact us, and we’ll be happy to help.